- Future Students

 Graduates qualify for a B.C.
 Ministry of Education teaching certificate that enables you to teach K-12 in B.C. public schools.
 PLP students who enter the program with a first degree may be able to complete a Bachelor of Education (BEd) as a second degree without adding extra time or cost to the program.

-CERTIFICATION
+TEACHER CERTIFICATION

-Professional Certificate (Non-Expiring)
+Professional Teaching Certificate (Non-Expiring)

-Conditional Certificate (5-Year duration)
+Conditional Teaching Certificate (5-Year duration)

 Program Goals